TempJet

 After the simulation, the predicted column diameter and the associated binder content of the manufactured jet-grouted column are shown in a result sheet.

-1. Quality control of the jet-grouted work at greater depths is possible with little effort.
-For this purpose, temperature sensors are installed above the drill pipes.
+Quality control of DSV work at greater depths is possible with little effort.
+Temperature sensors are installed above the drill rods for this purpose.

-3. Since the test column does not need to be exposed for the measurements, it can remain in place as a “building column”.
+As the test column does not need to be exposed for the measurements, it can remain in place as a "structural column".

-TempJet thus demonstrates potential savings of over 70% compared to conventional methods of continuous quality assurance over the entire construction period, as well as the option to determine diameters before the actual construction work.
+TempJet thus shows a possible savings potential of over 70 % compared to conventional methods of continuous quality assurance during the entire runtime, as well as for diameter determination prior to the actual construction work.

 When water is added to a binding agent (e.g. cement), a chemical reaction occurs in which hydrate phases are formed.
 This “hydration” generates heat.